hubartstephane/Chaos/README.md

 sudo apt install git
 ```

-* Then get the depot from git
+* Then get the depot from git (from the directory you want to install chaos)

 ```
 git clone --recursive https://github.com/hubartstephane/Chaos.git